Image

 A Study Evaluating the Real World Experience of Participants Treated With BRIUMVI® (Ublituximab-xiiy) for Relapsing Multiple Sclerosis (RMS)

-A real-world study of BRIUMVI® for relapsing multiple sclerosis.
+Explore real-life use of BRIUMVI® for relapsing multiple sclerosis (RMS).

 Recruiting